 The tappings test is a test to determine cyclical speed.
 It is especially suitable for spotting "speed talent".
 Tapping performance depends on the ability to coordinate, as well as the individual's level of strength.

 SmarTracks records the tapping frequency, i.e. the number of contacts with the ground per second, measured in Hertz.
-The number of ground contacts is determined over 6 or 15 seconds.
+The number of ground contacts as well as the average tapping frequency is is determined over 6 and 15 seconds.